pseudoyim/conda_build_dojo/README.md

 ## Requirements
-- A system running some Unix variant.
+- A system running some Unix variant
 - Docker